 • Occupational therapy: The primary intervention for DCD.
 OTs work on fine motor skills (handwriting, using tools), self-care skills (dressing, eating), and classroom strategies.
 Programmes like the Cognitive Orientation to daily Occupational Performance (CO-OP) teach children to identify their own motor challenges and develop problem-solving strategies.
 Research shows CO-OP produces better long-term outcomes than task-specific practice alone (Polatajko and Mandich, 2004).

 • Physiotherapy: Focuses on gross motor skills: balance, coordination, strength, and physical fitness.
-Useful when the pupil's primary difficulties are with whole-body movements, sport, and playground activities.
+Useful when the learner's primary difficulties are with whole-body movements, sport, and playground activities.

 • Speech and language therapy: Required when verbal dyspraxia (childhood apraxia of speech) affects the child's ability to produce clear, fluent speech.
 This involves intensive practice of mouth movements and sound sequences.